– a gift closet.

 Wherever you choose, the important thing is that they’re out of reach for curious little eyes and wandering little hands (aka, your children and spouse!)

-How, you may ask, can you make a gift closet without it costing a fortune?
+How can you set up a gift closet without it costing a fortune?
 Or waste a lot of money?

 And that is the key questions.
 We’re all about saving money in our family, so how can I tell you to spend money on things that you don’t really need?